Maps4HTML/web-map-doc/docs/elements/link.md

-The `tms` boolean attribute tells the polyfill that the row (vertical) axis of the remote tile server follows [the tms convention](https://wiki.osgeo.org/wiki/Tile_Map_Service_Specification) of the origin of the tcrs being at the (0,0) coordinate of the gcrs, with the positive direction of tile row values being up/north.
+The `tms` boolean attribute tells the polyfill that the row (vertical) axis of the remote tile server follows [the tms convention](https://wiki.osgeo.org/wiki/Tile_Map_Service_Specification) of the y (row) axis being reversed (compared with [convention](https://gist.github.com/tmcw/4954720#converting)), with the positive direction of tile row values being up/north.
 This convention is not a standard, yet has unfortunately become popular among open source GIS professionals.

 ---